 Simply Kinder has lots of resources that will help you with planning.

-Our Send Home Sub Plans will help you organize your work that you send home for your students in case of closure.
-It is present with two full week of activities and is fully editable.
+Our Send Home Sub Plans will help you organize the work that you send home for your students in case of closure.
+It is present with two full weeks of activities and is fully editable.
 It includes: